Brian Bogusevic: College career

 Bogusevic was a two-way star player for Tulane University, playing in the outfield and also used as a starting pitcher.
 He was also a two-way player in high school, a three-year letterman at Chicago's De La Salle Institute for coach Brad Esposito pitching and playing outfield.
 In 2004, he played collegiate summer baseball with the Falmouth Commodores of the Cape Cod Baseball League.
 While playing for the Green Wave, he was named to the All-Tournament Team in the 2005 Conference USA Tournament.

 Professional career

 Houston Astros

-He was drafted 24th overall in the 2005 MLB Draft by the Houston Astros as a starting pitcher.
-He remained a pitcher in the Houston Astros organization until mid-2008 before converting to an outfielder.
+Bogusevic was drafted 24th overall in the 2005 Major League Baseball draft by the Houston Astros as a starting pitcher.
+He remained a pitcher in the Astros organization until mid-2008 before converting to an outfielder.
 In 2008, he was selected to play in the Arizona Fall League as an outfielder.

-On August 16, 2011, he became the 26th player in MLB History to hit an "ultimate grand slam," a pinch-hit walk-off home run which won the game by one run.
+On August 16, 2011, Bogusevic became the 26th player in MLB History to hit an "ultimate grand slam," a pinch-hit walk-off home run which won the game by one run.
+Also in 2011, he became the fifth player in franchise history to record two outfield assists in the same inning in a contest versus the Pittsburgh Pirates.

-Bogusevic reprised his old pitching role for one game in 2012, a June 7 relief appearance against the St. Louis Cardinals.
-Entering a 12–2 blowout, Bogusevic pitched the 9th inning and surrendered two runs.
-He featured a 90 mph fastball.
+Reprising his former role as a pitcher, on June 7, 2012, Bogusevic made one relief appearance against the St. Louis Cardinals.
+Entering the ninth inning of a 12–2 blowout, he surrendered two runs, featuring a fastball that reached 90 mph.

-On November 3, Bogusevic elected to become a free agent after being outrighted off the 40-man roster.
+On November 3, 2012, Bogusevic elected to become a free agent after being outrighted off the 40-man roster.